 Wilfird Laurier University webpage

 Here is a photo of most of the core group members at the 2017 workshop in London.
+Here are more photos of the 2017 and 2018 events.
 An article highlighting some of our work is published on the CORDIS website at https://cordis.europa.eu/news/rcn/130027_en.html?WT.mc_id=exp

 The following publications are associated with the project: